 Anyone who wishes to enroll at Grace School of Theology must follow the Admissions process steps outlined below.

-Complete a Preliminary Application Form- Visit the Grace School of Theology website (www.gsot.edu) and click on the button that says “Apply Today.”
+Complete a Preliminary Application Form.
+Visit the Grace School of Theology website (www.gsot.edu) and click on the button that says “Apply Today.”

 The form will ask the applicant to select the program he/she wishes to apply for and pay the application fee online before beginning the online application.